Posts

 Image

 What makes Christmas cozy?
-I sat down with a pen and paper to answer this question.
+I sat down with a pen and paper to with the challenge to come up with 100 items.
 Here are my answers.
-Activities 1. driving into the mountains to cut a fresh Christmas tree 2. making simple ornaments together 3. coming into the warm house after a long tromp in the woods (or the park) 4. singing Christmas carols around the piano 5. helping a neighbor or a stranger 6. watching the classic black and white Miracle on 34th Street together 7. stargazing on a clear winter night, well bundled against the cold 8. enjoying a therapeutic massage on a heated table 9. being a Secret Santa 10. baking and decorating cookies together 11. reading Christmas books, such as The Best Christmas Pageant Ever , aloud to each other 12. walking through a neighborhood bright with holiday lights 13. collecting canned goods for the local food bank 14. singing "Silent Night" under the stars on Christmas Eve while holding a
+Activities 1. driving into the mountains to cut a fresh Christmas tree 2. making simple ornaments together 3. coming into the warm house after a long tromp in the woods (or the park) 4. singing Christmas carols around the piano 5. helping a neighbor or a stranger 6. watching the classic black and white Miracle on 34th Street together 7. stargazing on a clear winter night, well bundled against the cold 8. enjoying a therapeutic massage on a heated table 9. being a Secret Santa 10. baking and decorating cookies together 11. reading Christmas books, such as The Best Christmas Pageant Ever , aloud to each other 12. walking through a neighborhood bright with holiday lights 13. collecting canned goods for the local food bank 14. singing "Silent Night" under the stars on Christ

 Give Without Buying